aleshaleksey/fansys23/04-combat.md

 - Standing can be done as part of a "move" action and costs 1/2 your movement speed rounded down.
 - Moving out of the threatened area of a foe without precautions provokes an attack of opportunity.
 - Moving through a threatened area provokes attacks of opportunity unless the movement is declared as being "cautious", ie at half speed.
-- Melee attacks can be made "non lethal" at no penalty with "percussive" weapons, and at a penalty with other weapons.
-- Ranged attacks cannot be made non-lethal unless otherwise stated in for a specific type of ranged attack.
-- Supernatural attacks are generally lethal, unless otherwise stated for the specific attack.
-Optionally, a group may rule that it may be made non-lethal with a [spellworking](05-skills.md#spellworking) roll (Threshold = **20 + [MP dice used]**).

 ___
 ## Basic combat manoeuvres and tactical movement